AP Top 25 Takeaways: Amid chaos, ‘Bama, UGA are drama-free

 Robinson carried 36 times for 210 yards and four touchdowns.
 It was 42-7 Alabama early in the fourth quarter before Ole Miss tacked on a couple of touchdowns.

-There were drama filled upsets elsewhere.
+There were drama-filled upsets elsewhere.

 Stanford knocked off No. 3 Oregon in overtime.
 Kentucky beat No. 10 Florida with a late goal-line stand.
 Mississippi State handed No. 15 Texas A&M its second straight loss, a week before Alabama comes to College Station.